 This post may contain affiliate links.
 Read my disclosure policy.

-Give your basic veggies a little sweet and tangy twist with this easy Honey Dijon Peas and Carrots recipe.
-If you enjoy glazed carrots, you’ll love the extra little bit of mustardy zip.
+Give your basic veggies a little sweet and tangy twist with this easy Honey Mustard Carrots and Peas recipe.
+If you enjoy glazed carrots, you’ll love the extra zip from a bit of Dijon.
 Ready in about 15 minutes, they are simple enough to add to a weeknight dinner, but the flavor is definitely worthy of a place on your holiday menu.

 Not Your Basic Honey Glazed Carrots and Peas